 The court assumes that all assets obtained during a marriage are marital assets unless they are shown evidence that proves otherwise.
 The court will divide all marital assets equally.
 Prenuptial agreements allow you to avoid these requirements and split marital and separate assets how you want.

 If the court determines that the terms of a prenuptial agreement are very unfair to one party, it will not enforce the agreement.
+Additionally, a prenuptial contract may be deemed unenforceable if it includes any unconscionable, illegal, or blatantly one-sided terms.
+It is crucial for the couple to have legal counsel advising them when developing their prenuptial agreement to ensure it will be legally enforceable.

 You are legally allowed to create a prenuptial agreement yourself, but it’s not recommended.
 Without a prenup agreement attorney, it is more likely that an agreement doesn’t follow the proper state and local laws.
 If your prenuptial agreement is not legally enforceable, then the time spent creating it will have been wasted.
 The court will not enforce any prenuptial or other marital agreement if it doesn’t meet the legal requirements.
 If you and your spouse divorce, you will either have to reach a separation agreement or your property will be divided according to community property law.
 Any other provisions that you and your spouse made for your marriage will be void.